lonelycode/tyk-io-site-content/v1.8/setup/quickstart.md

 If all has worked, you should be able to browse to `https://[your-org-slug].cloud.tyk.io/portal/` and see the portal home page.
 You should also be able to sign up, log in and enroll for the HttpBin API via the API catalogue.

 Once you have enrolled for an API, you'll be given an auth token, you can try it out now.
-Remember that API ID we saved earlier? you can use it locally now (**make sure to replace the items in angled brackets with your own values**):
+Remember that API ID we saved earlier?
+You can use it locally now (**make sure to replace the items in angled brackets with your own values**):

 **Test Command**